Welcome to today’s post.

 Today I will show how to configure TeamCity to setup, test and build your Angular development environment.

-In a previous post I showed how to setup TeamCity to checkout, run unit tests, and build a .NET Core application.
+In a previous post I showed how to setup TeamCity to checkout, build and run unit tests for a .NET core application, and setup of a build pipeline in TeamCity for a .NET Core application.

-The setup in this case is more straightforward as we do not have to deal with the correct version of MS Build or .NET in our build dependencies.
+The setup of our build and test execution pipeline in this case is more straightforward as we do not have to deal with the correct version of MS Build or .NET in our build dependencies.

-Once that is done, then our build configuration will require us to add some build steps as part of our build pipeline.
+Once the build configuration is done, then our build pipeline will require us to add some build steps as part of our application build pipeline.

 The first step we define is the dependencies installation of the NPM packages: